 For five or six-week Summer Session, the maximum is 8 credits.
 For three -week terms, the maximum is 4 credits.

-However, if it seems very important to take a class that is full, you may try to contact the instructor or department that offers the class and ask for permission to over enroll.
-If you are successful, that department will issue a permission number to use to override the system and enroll in the course.
+Filled classes may have a Wait List associated with them.
+If it is important to take a class that is full, you may contact the instructor or department that offers the class and ask for permission to over enroll.
+The department can issue a permission number to override the system, allowing you to enroll.

 Without special permission, students may not register for or earn toward the degree more than six credits each semester in any one or combination of independent study, special topics, and variable topics courses.
 To increase this limit, students must consult with their advisor and get the permission of their academic dean.

-The Non-Degree Study Program at the University of Connecticut enables students to register in regular credit courses for academic credit without being admitted to an undergraduate or graduate degree program.
-Day, evening and weekend courses are offered at our six campuses and online.
-In addition to fall and spring classes, non-degree students may enroll in May Term, Summer Sessions and Winter Intersession classes.
+Non-Degree Study at the University of Connecticut enables students to register in regular credit courses for academic credit without being admitted to an undergraduate or graduate degree program.
+Day, evening, and weekend courses are offered at our five campuses and online.
+In addition to fall and spring classes, non-degree students may enroll in May Term, Summer Session, and Winter Intersession classes.
 Please note that non-degree status does not constitute, guarantee, or imply admission into any program at UConn.

 Permission numbers, which may be offered to students at the discretion of course instructors, allow students to override certain enrollment restrictions on some courses.
 For example, a valid permission number could allow a student to enroll in a class that is at or above maximum enrollment capacity, or to enroll in a class for which the student does not meet the enrollment requirements as defined by the course catalog.
 Permission numbers can only be obtained by contacting the instructor.